 The Geography program across all Key Stages is designed to build on prior knowledge, embed and extend the understanding of core geographical principles and inspire students to learn about the world around them.
-Assessment objectives run throughout all Key Stages in a systemic approach ensuring progression and continuity.
-Thus enabling the development of subject mastery within Geography in order to prepare young people with the knowledge, skills and understanding to make sense of their world.
-We also aim to give them the opportunity to build on their cultural capital in order to face the challenges that will shape our societies and environments at the local, national and global scales, creating resilient leaders of tomorrow.
+Assessment objectives run throughout in a systemic approach ensuring progression and continuity.
+This enables the development of subject mastery within Geography in order to prepare students with the knowledge, skills and understanding to make sense of their world.
+We also aim to give students the opportunity to build on their cultural capital in order to face the challenges that will shape our societies and environments on a local, national and global scale, creating resilient leaders of tomorrow.

-Key Stage 3 is taught across years 7 and 8, with Year 9 starting the GCSE specification content.
-This enables in depth subject mastery and prepares students for the academic rigour of grade 8 and 9, A-Level studies and beyond.
+Key Stage 3 is taught across Years 7 and 8, with Year 9 starting the GCSE specification content.
+This enables in depth subject mastery and prepares students for the academic rigour of grade 8 and 9, A Level studies and beyond.
 The Key Stage 3 curriculum has been designed to ensure that students cover a wide breadth of content with core skills embedded into schemes of work.
 The curriculum aims to give students access to active and creative approaches to subject.
 With this in mind drama, ICT and multimedia activities, including the use of audio and visual recording equipment play a key role in the subject.
-The curriculum content has been devised based on requirements at GCSE, review of Geographical Association and Royal Geographical Society guidance and utilises a clear step progression scale.
-It exists within the CCHSG Curriculum matrix, with additional co-curricular develop days to enrich students beyond the requirements of the specifications.
-Opportunities include; GeogSoc for all year groups, EcoSchools, a trip to South West Iceland and Year 9 ‘Enrichment days’ covering Global Development Issues, Hazards and Environmental Sustainability which go beyond the exam board curriculum.
+The curriculum content has been devised based on requirements at GCSE and review of the Geographical Association and Royal Geographical Society guidance and utilises a clear step progression scale.
+It exists within the CCHSG curriculum matrix, with additional co-curricular development days to enrich students beyond the requirements of the exam specification.